pelepelin/pelepelin.github.io/_posts/2023-10-19-Alpine-on-a-router.md

 ## But why, actually?

+- There's enough spare power on the router to run some services 24x7 and I don't need an additional box for that.
 - Current Entware repository for ARM x64 architecture [contains about 2800 packages](https://bin.entware.net/aarch64-k3.10/Packages.html).
 Alpine contains more than 5000 packages in its "stable" repo and 14000 in